davidji99/terraform-provider-herokux/website/docs/r/oauth_authorization.html.markdown

 * `access_token` - The access token.
 This attribute value does not get displayed in logs or regular output.

 * `expires_in` - How long (in seconds) before the access token will be expired.
+If there is no expiration date, this attribute value will be `0`.

 * `token_id` - The ID of the token.
 This differs from the resource ID, which is the authorization ID.